By Product Type

 Rett syndrome (RTT) is a cause of mental retardation affecting 1 in 10,000 female births, making it the second leading cause of mental retardation in girls.
+In 1966, Rett syndrome was for the first time described as a clinical issue.
 In 1999 Zoghbi lab discovered the genetic basis of Rett syndrome.
 In 95% of cases, a mutation of MeCP2 is the cause of classical RTT (1).

 MeCP2 is a nuclear protein that is expressed widely in different tissues but is most abundant in the neurons of a mature nervous system (1, Figure 1).